Tennen/some_doc_viewers/README.md

 ## PPTX Conversion and pptxjs

 The PPTX to HTML conversion process is implemented in the `PPTX` class within the `src/helpers/pptx/PPTX.ts` file.
 This implementation is a rewrite of the original pptxjs library, using modern TypeScript.
-While it's inspired by the core concepts of pptxjs, it has been rebuilt from the ground up to leverage TypeScript's features and improve maintainability.

 ## Usage